 First, measure yourself at your shoulders, bust, waist, and hips.
-You’ll use these numbers to figure out your body type.
-Here’s how it breaks down:
+Use a soft tape measure and write down your numbers.
+How the measurements relate to one another indicate your body type.

-- If your shoulders and bust are wider than your hips — by about 5% or more — you have an inverted triangle shape.
+- Inverted triangle.
+Your shoulders and bust are wider than your hips by 5% or more.

-- If your shoulders, bust and hips are within 5% of one another, you have a rectangle shape.
+- Rectangle.
+Your shoulders, bust and hips are within 5% of one another.

-- If your waist is smaller than your shoulders, bust and hips by about 25%, you have an hourglass shape.
+- Hourglass.
+Your waist is about 25% smaller than your shoulders, bust and hips.

-- If your shoulders are wider than your hips, you have a large bust and your waist is not well-defined, you may have an apple shape.
+- Apple.
+Your shoulders are wider than your hips, you have a large bust, and your waist is not well-defined.

-If you have an inverted triangle-shaped body, you are working with a larger bust, broad shoulders, and a narrow waist, hips, and slender legs.
-To balance these proportions out, you can add volume near your waist or streamline your shoulders.
+If you have an inverted triangle shaped body, you are working with a larger bust, broad shoulders plus narrow hips and slender legs.
+To balance these proportions out, look for dresses with streamlined top halves, defined waists, and volume at the bottom half.

 Your rectangular-shaped body is the more athletic, slender type.
 Despite the boxy-sounding name, this shape lends to thin legs, narrow hips, narrow shoulders, and a small bust — in other words, you don’t have a lot of curves.

 Flattering styles for you are the dresses that add the illusion of curves.
-Try an empire waistline, which makes your top half and bottom half look shapelier.
+Look for belted dresses featuring ruching on the top and bottom halves.

 The hourglass shape is the most balanced body for a woman.
 You have average-to-larger bust and hips, paired with a small waist.